Ukrainian politicians capable of settling crisis on their own - Russian diplomat

 Speaking of Russian-Ukrainian interaction in the economy, Karasin said, "We carry on economic cooperation with Ukraine, in particularly, in the field of loans, energy and gas matters."

-"We are not going to cut financial and other support to Ukraine if the new government, which will be formed in Kyiv, exhibits a serious inclination towards further cooperation with Russia and implementation of joint extensive programs in a variety of sectors," the Russian deputy foreign minister indicated.
+"We are not going to cut financial and other support to Ukraine if the new government, which will be formed in Kiev, exhibits a serious inclination towards further cooperation with Russia and implementation of joint extensive programs in a variety of sectors," the Russian deputy foreign minister indicated.

 "An integral state of Ukraine, which observes the rights and interests of all citizens in various regions of the country, meets the interests of Russia," Karasin stressed.